 RCICs work with international students, skilled workers, refugees, families seeking to reunite, and other people hoping to settle permanently in Canada.

 Most importantly, a Regulated Canadian Immigration Consultant is a licensed professional.
-They are held to high standard of professional conduct, and regulated by the Immigration Consultants of Canada Regularly Council (ICCRC).
+They are held to high standard of professional conduct, and regulated by the College of Immigration and Citizenship Consultants (CICC).

-Immigration Assistant: An Immigration Assistant supports the work of an immigration consultant or lawyer.
+Immigration Case Manager: An Immigration Case Manager supports the work of an immigration consultant or lawyer.
 They help manage the case load by performing administrative tasks, such as:

 - Working with clients to complete immigration application forms